FeliciaChin/DSAGrp06/README.md

 ## **Overview:**

-The Final Year Project System is a system in which users check the final year projects of the students.
+<p align=justify> The Final Year Project System is a system in which users check the final
+year projects of the students.
 The Final Year Project System stores the information of the students and supervisor in a text file to facilitate the final year project process.
 The design is simple because it provides a clear interface for users to